 NIS.
 CIADCIE WILLIES President I. F. W.C.

-At our fall moving the Anti-Tabercohimly association prevented the need of tre-optimize from the women of the two treference in the place of a confidence this will be found elsewhere.
-A conference of the chairmen of the three committees Public Heath, Home Fredomics and Ilaica, who respected Notionary and I bles, who re-operate in premoting my sevent Haby Welfare university, had in Dea Melicus and I beit magnetistics will be bound on another man effect of the found of another man.
-With those chaliness will be associated Dy Lenna Means, whose name love a conset are around to now on the Public Mealth committee of the Foureral Folleration.
-Last year love of the Fourer III show the interest and enchanges in the last show the interest and enchances in this lenguest of the interest and the fund in the Last that new names have been added to top or three of the committees at the request of chalcases who have operate our planted for the commitment of our appropriate plant.
-The anomalists plante.

-The anomalists of the General Yell cration (united at Mee Gringes, April 5th, will reveited many love women of an bill will recited many love women of an inviting equationally to combine a month ern trip with this interesting conference on present day problems and plans in warmed a work.
-It is based that the repall against of indented claim, whether all there are not, are released.
-Chick C. Williams, See a.
+At our fall mostling the Anti-Tabercohimly association prevented the need of typogration from the women of the two typograms in the place of a confidence this will be found elsewhere.
+A conference of the chairmen of the three committees Public Heath, Home Fredomics and Ilaica, who respected Notionary and I bles, who re-operate in premoting my sevent Haby Welfare university, had in Dea Melicus and I beit magnetistics will be bound on another man effect of the several form of the bound of another man Will these chaliness will be associated Dy.
+Lenna Means, whose name love a conset are strong to now on the Public Mealth committee of the Foureral Folleration.
+Last year love of the Foureral Folleration work.
+A departure from ordinary custom is funded in the last that new names have been added to top or three of the committees at the request of chalcages who have operate ourse planted for the commit season.
+Topic names are given in the appropriate plant.
+The another committee of the General Yell cration (united at New Gricana, April 5th, will reveited many love women of an bill will recited many love women of an inviting equationally to combine a month ern trip with this interesting conference on present day problems and plans in warmed a work.
+It is based that the repall against of indented claim, whether affects or not, are released.
+Chick C. Williams, fee a.

-Walnuter City, See a.
+Walnuter City, fee a.